defifuture/erc20-batched-meta-transactions/README.md

 ## Conclusion

-The gas savings for **M-to-M** meta transactions (13%) are much lower compared to gas savings for **M-to-1** meta txs (30%).

-That said, these savings heavily rely on a **strategy** that each relayer employs.
-The strategy in these examples is one option, but a relayer could decide to take a different path, which means the potential gas savings could be a lot different.

-Still, the ratio between M-to-M and M-to-1 gas costs should remain more or less the same. **M-to-1** obviously **does a much better job** at keeping gas **costs lower** than M-to-M.

-Considering the examples above, it's hard to see the M-to-M batching approach as an economically viable option (but, again, a different relayer strategy may counter this conclusion).

-A **much more promising** use case is using **M-to-1** batched meta transactions.
-This could be quite handy in concert **with other L2 solutions** (like sidechains) where a user needs to deposit funds to a constant address.

-Another use case could be locking tokens for staking, or putting them in a yield farming vault (applicable only if the receiving address is the same for all users).

-To conclude - depending on the **relayer strategy** and the **use case**, batched meta transactions can bring the transaction costs down for transferring tokens.

-But these reductions are **not as significant** as one would hope.
-In some cases it's even cheaper to send a normal on-chain token transaction instead of a meta transaction.
+The gas usage tests shows that normal on-chain token transactions can often make more sense than using meta transactions.

+Why would someone want to use meta transactions then?

+Meta transactions come useful for **gas-less** transactions, when a user doesn't have any ETH on their account.

+In this case, the user might decide to use meta transactions even if it's a bit costlier - although considering that the alternative means buying ETH first and transferring it to an account, (ERC-3005) meta transactions can actually be cheaper in all cases.

+Compared to other meta transaction services, EIP-3005 is less gas demanding.
+But some of these services take advantage of the `permit()` function, which means they can offer relays of much broader amount of tokens than EIP-3005.

+So in the end, it depends on the use case.
+In some use cases, one way of transferring tokens is more suitable, in other cases some other way.

-Nevertheless, the topic of meta transactions **should be explored further** in order to find **specialized use cases** where meta transactions can provide a **valuable** solution.
+Nevertheless, the topic of meta transactions should be explored further in order to find the right use cases where meta transactions can provide a valuable solution.

 ## Sources